bertrandchenal/tanker/README.md

-You can see that we changed `country` into `country.name` in the view, which means that the use the `name` column to identify the country (which is conveniently defined as the index in the table definition).
+You can see that we changed `country` into `country.name` in the view, which means that the use the `name` column to identify the country (which is conveniently defined as the key in the table definition).

 We can go further and use more than one dot and let tanker resolve